amandachantech/ai-agent-multitool/README.md

 # 🤖 Multi-Tool AI Agent

-## 👋 About Me
-I'm an AI Engineer passionate about building multi-tool AI agents and scalable RAG pipelines.
-Currently exploring opportunities to contribute to cutting-edge AI agent frameworks and infrastructure.

 ## 🚀 Project Overview
 A **Streamlit** + **LangChain** based intelligent multi-tool AI Agent that automatically picks the right tool based on your query.
 It integrates three core features in a single **web app**: